shemeshg/pass-simple-mdbook/src/install_linux.md

 ## If compile yourself

+1. If compile `rnpgp` yourself follow <https://www.rnpgp.org/software/rnp/docs/installation/> and install the `botan` version as requested in the document.

 1. install qt <https://web.stanford.edu/dept/cs_edu/resources/qt/install-linux>

     Notice: Qt6 packages in the deb repository are broken, so download the install from Qt.com